-Failure to meet financial obligations prevents re-application, registration, diploma issuance, or transcript release.
+Failure to meet financial obligations prevents re-application, registration, and/or diploma issuance.
 No information is provided to third parties if a student has an outstanding balance.
 If an account is sent to a third-party agency or attorney, the student is obligated to pay all additional costs permitted by Utah laws.